From Ulm B28 Blaubeuren-Schelklingen. Turn left at the city limits of Schelklingen. 500 m to parking. 5 min walk to the cave.

 |1987-96||Yearly excavation of six weeks by Prof. Joachim Hahn.|

 The Hohle Fels is one of the biggest cave chambers of the Swabian Jura.
-But it is more or less only this single big chamber, which is entered by a short passage which is high enough to walk upright.
-The cave has no speleothems, but a little moonmilk.
+But the cave is only this single big chamber, which is entered through a short passage, which is quite high enough to walk upright.
+There are two small passages, one to the left and one to right, but both are very short.
+The cave has no speleothems, but there are some patches of moonmilk on the wall near the entrance.
 Its main feature are the archaeological remains found here.

-A big excavation took place from 1977 to 1979 by Prof. Joachim Hahn from the Institut für Urgeschichte in Tübingen in cooperation with the Landesdenkmalamt Baden-Württemberg.
-Famous finds were chiselled petrified wood, a harpoon amde of an antler and needles from the Magdalénien.
-From the Gravetien some javelin heads and ivory jewelry items.
+An excavation campaign took place from 1977 to 1979 led by Prof. Joachim Hahn from the Institut für Urgeschichte in Tübingen in cooperation with the Landesdenkmalamt Baden-Württemberg.
+Famous finds were chiseled petrified wood, a harpoon made of an antler and needles from the Magdalenian.
+From the Gravetien some javelin heads and ivory jewelry items were discovered.
+Again the archaeological importance of the cave became known.
+Recurring excavations revealed numerous remains from deeper layers.